zardam/circuitpython/docs/programming_guide/01_digital_io.rst

 By default :py:class:`digitalio.DigitalInOut` objects are created as digital inputs so you don't need to do anything else to read the switch.
-However if you were doing other things with the pin you can use the :py:func:`digitalio.DigitalInOut.switch_to_input` function:
+However if you were doing other things with the pin you can use :py:attr:`digitalio.DigitalInOut.direction` property and set it to an input:

-  >>> switch.switch_to_input()

-Or just like with digital outputs you can also change the pin direction using the :py:attr:`digitalio.DigitalInOut.direction` property and setting it to an
-input:

   >>> switch.direction = digitalio.Direction.INPUT